ethan-hann/tortal-shell-docs/src/guide/scripting/index.md

 * `;;` ends each match case.
 * `*` is the default case.
 Think of it like the wildcard that always wins.

----

 ## Functions

-Ah yes, functions — the Swiss army knife of shell scripting.
-They're where logic goes to modularize, variables go to scope out the place, and recursion goes to party until the stack collapses (which, here, it won’t — we have safeguards!).
+Functions — the Swiss army knife of shell scripting.
+They're where logic goes to modularize, variables go to scope out the place, and recursion goes to party until the stack collapses (which, here, hopefull it won’t — we have safeguards!).

 ### Defining a Function